Azure/FTA-WelcomeKits/hybrid/planning/readme.md

 -   [Additional Services][additionalrules]

+With the deployment of Azure Stack HCI 23H2 then it it is advised to allow all ports which are listed as required, recommended and [Azure Arc resource bridge network requirements][arbrules]

 In addition to these firewall rules for the outbound internet access there are [rules required for internal traffic flows][internalrules], such as between nodes and with management machines, DC's etc.

 ## Environment Validation